Curiosity Killed the Cat (and Made Us Eat Blowfish): Introducing Hokkaido Smoked Coffee

 Blowfish is cut in pieces, and the pieces are placed in a geometrically beautiful manner on a plate.

-Finally, I’ve reached the punchline of this article.
-Today, let me introduce our new product: Hokkaido Smoked Coffee!
-We are a wooden furniture maker and always trying to reduce the waste of wood, but we can’t make it zero.
-A large amount of wood chips and dust are produced every day.
-We collect them in our factory and send them to a coffee roaster in Sapporo, and they smoke their coffee beans.
-Currently the wood species used for our furniture are Oak, Ash, Birch, Sakura, Elm, and Sen. We use them separately, and the Hokkaido Smoked Coffee packs are offered in the six different wood species.
-It will be released this September (2024).
-Let us know if you are curious!
+We are a wooden furniture maker and are always trying to reduce wood waste, but we can’t make it zero.
+A large amount of wood chips and dust is produced every day.
+We collect these wood remnants in our factory and send them to a coffee roaster in Sapporo, where they smoke their coffee beans using our wood chips.

 Boiled water is being poured to a coffee drip pack hung on a coffee cup.